-For Information about programs and majors, contact the dean of the School of Adult Studies.
+For information about programs and majors, contact the dean of the School of Adult Studies.

 The School of Adult Studies seeks opportunities to extend the educational mission of the university by serving adult and non-traditional students.
-While staving within the mission of the university, The School of Adult Studies serves these students using varied delivery models and structures that respond to the learning needs of these constituencies.
+While staying within the mission of the university, the School of Adult Studies serves these students using varied delivery models and structures that respond to the learning needs of these constituencies.
 The degree completion majors serve adults who may believe that they could never earn their degree.
-The programs with China provide two way exchanges of culture and education that benefits the university as well as the international learner.
-The school continuously seeks new ventures which will extend the university into the community.
-Thus new programs are in continuous development.
+The programs with China provide two-way exchanges of culture and education that benefit the university as well as the international learner.
+The school continuously seeks new ventures which will extend the university into the community; thus, new programs are in continuous development.

-The specific programs include the adult degree completion program for adults seeking to earn the bachelor's degree; the Master's Degree in International Studies for college graduates who spend a year teaching English in China while simultaneously earning a master's degree in international studies; the Shenzhen Teacher Training Program for teachers in China who spend three months studying western teaching methodologies in the United States; and the English Language School program for post high school students who receive intensive English training for 12-18 months.
+The specific programs include the Adult Degree Completion Program for adults seeking to earn the bachelor's degree; the Master's Degree in International Studies Program for college graduates who spend a year teaching English in China while simultaneously earning a master's degree in international studies; and the English Language School Program for post high school students who receive intensive English training for 12-18 months.